Mobile television

-Mobile television is television watched on a small handheld or mobile device, typically developed for that purpose.
+Mobile television is television (TV) watched on a small handheld or mobile device, typically developed for that purpose.
 It includes services delivered via mobile phone networks, received free-to-air via terrestrial television stations, or via satellite broadcast.
 Regular broadcast standards or special mobile TV transmission formats can be used.
-Additional features include downloading TV programs and podcasts from the Internet and storing programming for later viewing.

-According to the Harvard Business Review, the growing adoption of smartphones allowed users to watch as much mobile video in three days of the 2010 Winter Olympics as they watched throughout the entire 2008 Summer Olympics, a five-fold increase.
-However, except in South Korea, consumer acceptance of broadcast mobile TV has been limited due to a lack of compatible devices.
+Additional features may include downloading TV programs and podcasts from the Internet and storing programming for later viewing.
+Except in South Korea, consumer acceptance of broadcast mobile TV was limited due to a lack of compatible devices.

-Early mobile TV receivers were based on old analog television systems.
-They were the earliest televisions that could be placed in a coat pocket.
+Early mobile TV receivers were based on analog television systems.
+These models were the earliest televisions that could be placed in a coat pocket.
 The first was the Panasonic IC TV MODEL TR-001, introduced in 1970.
-The second was sold to the public by Clive Sinclair in January 1977.
-It was called the Microvision or the MTV-1.
-It had a two-inch (50 mm) CRT screen and was also the first television that could pick up signals in multiple countries.
-It measured 4.0 in x 6.25 in × 1.6 in and was sold for less than £100 in the UK and for around $400 in the United States.
+The second was the Microvision or the MTV-1, and was also the first television that could pick up signals in multiple countries.
 The project took over ten years to develop and was funded by around £1.6 million in British government grants.
+Later products used 2G and 3G cellular technology as well as digital TV spectrum.

+In the 2010s, specialized mobile TV platforms and protocols were discontinued worldwide due to the rapid deployment of LTE cellular networks and the growing popularity of streaming television over the internet on modern smartphones.

+Implementation

+East Asia

 In 2002, South Korea was the first country to introduce commercial mobile TV via 2G CDMA IS95-C, and 3G (CDMA2000 1X EVDO) networks.
-In 2005, South Korea became the first country to broadcast satellite mobile TV via DMB (S-DMB) on May 1st, and terrestrial DMB (T-DMB) on December 1st.
-South Korea and Japan are developing the sector.
-Mobile TV services were launched in Hong Kong during March 2006 by the operator CSL on the 3G network.
-BT launched mobile TV in the United Kingdom in September 2006, but the services were abandoned in less than a year.
-Germany had a failed endeavor with MFD Mobiles Fernsehen Deutschland, which launched their DMB-based service in June 2006 in Germany, but ended it in April 2008.
-Also in June 2006, mobile operator 3 in Italy (part of Hutchison Whampoa) launched their mobile TV service, but in contrast to Germany's MFD it was based on the European DVB-H standard.
-In the US, Verizon Wireless and AT&T offered MediaFLO, a subscription service from March 2007 until March 2011.
+In 2005, South Korea became the first country to broadcast satellite mobile TV via Satellite-DMB and Terrestrial-DMB.
+Mobile TV services were launched in Hong Kong in 2006 by the operator CSL on the 3G network.

-In the 2010s, specialized mobile TV platforms and protocols were discontinued due to the rapid deployment of LTE cellular networks and the growing popularity of streaming television over the internet on modern smartphones.

-Digital television